zephyrtronium/robot/README.md

 ## Privileges

-Robot has five privilege levels:
+Robot has six privilege levels:

 - `owner` is a special privilege level for the [bot owner](#running-your-own-instance).
 - `admin` gives access to extra commands for moderating robot's activity levels and knowledge.
 - `regular` is the default privilege level, for basic fun with the Markov chain features.
 - `ignore` removes access to any commands, including Markov chain features.
 Robot also does not learn from ignored users.
 - `bot` is a mix of admin and ignore privileges.
 Users with bot privileges can invoke admin commands, but Robot does not learn from their other messages.
+- `privacy` is a mix of regular and ignore privileges.
+Users with privacy privileges can invoke regular-level commands, but Robot does not learn from their messages.

 Robot scans a user's chat badges to assign default privileges.
 Unless overridden per user, broadcasters and mods, Twitch staff have owner privileges, and everyone else (including VIPs and subscribers) has regular privileges.